BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_6_Creating_QR_Codes_for_Addresses.md

 <a href="/images/03-qraddress-photo.jpg"><img src="/images/03-qraddress-photo.jpg" width=250></a>

 Second, check the text of the QR with the person who sent it to you.
 For addresses, checking the first several and last several addresses can be enough.
-In this case the QR sender could check the address against his wallet with `getaddressesbylabel` and see that `tb1qguyxx...93xk3nhu` is indeed in there.
+In this case, if asked, the QR sender could verify the address against their wallet with `getaddressesbylabel` and see that `tb1qguyxx...93xk3nhu` is indeed in there.

 ```
 $ bitcoin-cli getaddressesbylabel ""